mikhakuv/Schrodinger_PINN/README.md

 This tool is designed to solve one-dimensional Schrödinger equation using Physics-Informed Neural Networks technology, proposed by Raissi et al [[1]](https://github.com/mikhakuv/Schrodinger_PINN?tab=readme-ov-file#literature).
+> UPDATE: New tools are implemented.
+It is now possible to utilize SP_PINN, a network that features a new architecture.
+SP_PINN represents separate neural networks for each of the coordinates, and its output is calculated as a scalar product of the outputs of individual networks (the idea is very similar to the Separable PINN, proposed at [[8]](https://github.com/mikhakuv/Schrodinger_PINN?tab=readme-ov-file#literature)).
+Additionally, Seg_PINN is also implemented.
+This segmentation model divides the region into segments and sequentially trains a different PINN on each segment, the resulting solutions are then merged using one global PINN.
+Examples are available for further study: [SP_PINN](https://github.com/mikhakuv/Schrodinger_PINN/tree/main/examples/SP_PINN.ipynb), [Seg_PINN](https://github.com/mikhakuv/Schrodinger_PINN/tree/main/examples/Seg_PINN.ipynb).

 ## Installation
 We recommend to create new Python environment for using `Schrodinger PINN`: